Neotys-Labs/helm-neoload-web/README.md

 NeoLoad Web uses Google Analytics cookies to track navigation data.

-Any end user can prevent Google from collecting and processing his/her data by downloading and installing the browser plug-in available here: https://tools.google.com/dlpage/gaoptout?hl=en-GB.
+Any end user can prevent Google from collecting and processing their data by downloading and installing the browser plug-in available here: https://tools.google.com/dlpage/gaoptout?hl=en-GB.

 *For more information about Data privacy management by Google, see the links below:*